top of page

 The baby is escorted

-After entering the room, the baby is passed between loved ones--grandparents, friends, aunts and uncles.
+After entering the room, the baby is escorted by loved ones--grandparents, friends, aunts and uncles from the entry-point of the space to the front of the space where the bris will take place.
 The first honor who passes the baby is called "Kvater" and this can be any number of people (usually 2) of any gender.

 The Ceremony: Welcome